• Skip to primary navigation

 How to Smoke a New York Strip Roast

-• Preheat the Smoker – We used a oak pellet which worked great but any mild flavor will be great.
+• Preheat the Smoker – We used an oak pellet which worked great but any mild flavor will be great.
 Set your smoker to 225 degrees Fahrenheit.

-• Prepare Roast – Mix up the rub ingredients and liberally apply it to you roast.
+• Prepare Roast – Mix up the rub ingredients and liberally apply it to your roast.

-We have found out that if you smoke this at 225 degrees Fahrenheit it will take about 1/2 hour per pound to smoke to medium-rare.
+We have found that if you smoke this at 225 degrees Fahrenheit, it will take about 1/2 hour per pound to smoke to medium-rare.

 When is my roast done?

-Remember to take your roast out about 5 degrees before the desired temperature is reached because when you tent it and let it rest it will raise another 5 degrees.
+Remember to take your roast out about 5 degrees Fahrenheit before the desired temperature is reached because when you tent it and let it rest, it will rise another 5 degrees.

-If you have any leftovers store them in an air tight container in your refrigerator for up to three days.
-This roast is best enjoyed fresh and will lose some flavor when reheated.
+If you have any leftovers, store them in an airtight container in your refrigerator for up to three days.
+This roast is best enjoyed fresh and will lost some flavor when reheated.

-When you tent the roast it lets it rest and allows the juices to be redistribute through the roast making the carving process easier and the meat more tender and juicy.
+When you tent the roast, it lets it rest and allows the juices to be redistributed through the roast.
+This makes the carving process easier and the meat more tender and juicy.

 Smoked New York Strip Roast sliced and laying on platter